Why Should You Use a Campaign URL Builder for creating a UTM tracking code?

 How to create Utm Codes in Google Analytics?

-You don’t actually create UTM Codes in Google Analytics.
-But you can view campaign performance in Google Analytics.
+You don’t create UTM Codes in Google Analytics.
+Google Analytics serves as a reporting tool to view campaign performance.

 You can create UTM Codes with the Google Campaign URL Builder.
 The UTM Builder generates custom links to track your campaigns.
 After a user clicks a custom link the UTM Parameter values will be passed to Google Analytics.

-Let’s take a closer look at what we can see in Google Analytics.
-Since UTMs enables marketers to identify the most effective campaigns.
+Let’s take a closer look at what we can view in Google Analytics and how UTM Codes enable marketers to identify the most effective campaigns.

 Where do I find my Campaigns in Google Analytics?

-To find campaigns in Google Analytics go to Acquisition and then Campaign reports.
+To find and view campaigns in Google Analytics go to Acquisition and under Acquisitions go to Campaign reports.

 As stated above UTM Parameters consist of five fields:

 Only the Source, Medium, and Campaign fields are required.
 All five fields display as primary and secondary dimensions in Google Analytics.
-This allows you to segment and filter performance data so you can track the impact of your campaigns.
+Leveraging dimension breakdowns enable you to segment campaign performance data.

 Let’s take a look.